stepweaver/myers-vanilla/README.md

 ## License

-This project is proprietary software developed for SPARK Orthodontics.
+This project is proprietary software developed for Spark Orthodontics.

 ---